Jennie-igans/alx-system_engineering-devops/0x01-shell_permissions/README.md

-gives all permission to everybody
+it gives all permission to other user only